rook/rook/Documentation/ceph-backup.md

 kubectl apply -f cluster-on-pvc.yaml
 ```

-Owner reference will be attached to `MON` services.
+`metadata.ownerReferences` will be attached to `MON` services by the operator.

 Now we can deploy the object store and check for the added data: